solidjs/solid-docs/CONTRIBUTING.md

 Thank you for helping us make this project great and being a part of the Solid community!

-We welcome contributions from anyone, regardless of your skill level of the size of the contribution.
+We welcome contributions from anyone, regardless of your skill level.
 We are happy to help with guidance on PRs, technical writing, and turning features into realities.

 >  **New to contributing?**
 Take a look at [﻿this GitHub guide](https://docs.github.com/en/get-started/quickstart/hello-world) to learn how to use Git and GitHub to contribute to open-source.